- Support Home

 2) Using an iframe

 You can also use an iframe to embed a gallery in a different folder.
 Please note that this method will limit the functionality of the gallery.
-For example, when embedding a gallery in an iframe, the 'Expand Gallery' button is disabled and the 'Back Button' will not work.
+For example, when embedding a gallery in an iframe, the 'Expand Gallery' and 'Fotomoto Shopping Cart' buttons are disabled and the 'Back Button' will not work.
 View example gallery in iframe.

 To embed using an iframe, paste this code into the embedding HTML page: